+CAUTION: Many repairs may only be done by a certified service technician.
+You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
+Damage due to servicing that is not authorized by Dell is not covered by your warranty.
+Read and follow the safety instructions that came with the product.

-- 1. If installed, remove the front bezel. - 2.
-Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - Open the system. - CAUTION: To prevent damage to the hard drives and hard-drive backplane, you must remove the hard drives from the system before removing the hard-drive backplane. - ↑ CAUTION: You must note the number of each hard drive and temporarily label them before removal so that you can replace them in the same locations. - 4.
-Remove all hard drives. - Disconnect the SAS/SATA/SSD data cable(s) and power cable from the hard-drive backplane.
+- 1. If installed, remove the front bezel.

+- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.

+- 3. Open the system.

+↑ CAUTION: To prevent damage to the hard drives and hard-drive backplane, you must remove the hard drives from the system before removing the hard-drive backplane.

+CAUTION: You must note the number of each hard drive and temporarily label them before removal so that you can replace them in the same locations.

+- 4. Remove all hard drives. - Disconnect the SAS/SATA/SSD data cable(s), power, and signal cables from the backplane.
 5. - 6.
-Disconnect the power/data cable from the control panel board. - Press the hard-drive backplane blue release tabs in the direction of the arrows to disengage the backplane from 7. the chassis. - 8.
-Pull the hard-drive backplane away from the system until the securing hooks on the hard-drive backplane are free from the slots on the chassis.
+Push the backplane blue release tab(s) in the direction of the arrow(s) and lift the backplane upward. - 7.
+Pull the backplane away from the system until the securing slots are free from the hooks on the chassis.

-Figure 51.
-Removing and Installing the Hard-Drive Backplane
+Figure 53.
+Removing and Installing the 2.5 Inch (x8) Hard-Drive Backplane